 Good chisels never die, they just turn into paint can openers and screwdrivers.
 But concealed under that dull and dirty exterior could be your best chisel of all.
 In fact, when sharpened correctly, old chisels often do make the best chisels.
-Chisels sold before WWII were made for a world where woodworkers actually earned their living with hand tools, and the metal quality certainly show it.
-You could use fancy equipment to do everything you’ll read about here, but for this lesson I’m just using simple things.
+Chisels sold before WWII were made for a world where woodworkers actually earned their living with hand tools, and the metal quality certainly shows it.
+You could use fancy equipment to do everything you’ll read about here, but for this lesson I’m just using simple tools.

 - Reading time: 5 minutes

 A good chisel cost a day’s wages back then (the equivalent of several hundred dollars today), and woodworkers expected their money’s worth, especially when it comes to metallurgy.
 Today, these forgotten old chisels, glorious as they can be, are practically free at garage sales and flea markets.
 They look ugly and useless, but all it takes to bring an old chisel edge back into fighting trim is a little faith and four easy steps.
 The job takes less than 30 minutes if you follow my advice here.

 Four Easy Steps to Bring your Old Chisel Back to Life:

 Step#1: Start removing old gunk on the blade and handle.

 WD-40 and a rag might do the job.
 Hardened blobs of paint or varnish are best zapped with some citrus paint stripper, then scraped.
 Do you have a few old chisels to choose from?
 Start with just one, the chisel with the least surface rust.
 The job of turning this artifact into a serious performer boils down to creating two smooth, converging surfaces that come together at about a 25º point at the tip.
 The less pitting and surface defects in the metal that you have to correct along the way the better.